stefanprodan/openfaas-flux/README.md

 ### Manage Helm releases with Weave Flux

-The Flux Helm operator provides an extension to Weave Flux to be able to automate Helm Chart releases.
+The Flux Helm operator provides an extension to Weave Flux that automates Helm Chart releases for it.
 A Chart release is described through a Kubernetes custom resource named `FluxHelmRelease`.
-The Flux daemon synchronises these resources from git to the cluster, and the Flux Helm operator makes sure Helm charts are released as specified in the resources.
+The Flux daemon synchronizes these resources from git to the cluster, and the Flux Helm operator makes sure Helm charts are released as specified in the resources.

 ![helm](docs/screens/flux-helm.png)